Laguna Lakeshore Expressway Dike: Kaliwa Low Dam and Laiban Dam proposals

-The construction of the dams has been controversial, however.
-Earlier attempts to construct a large dam in Tanay's Barangay Laiban, have raised concerns among various stakeholders because of its potential environmental impact and the because it would affect the ancestral lands of the Remontado Dumagat people.
+However, the construction of the dams has been controversial.
+Earlier attempts to construct a large dam in Tanay's Barangay Laiban have raised concerns among various stakeholders because of its potential environmental impact and because it would affect the ancestral lands of the Remontado Dumagat people.

-Due in part to these controversies, a new proposal, billed the "New Centennial Water Source Project", was created, with two lower capacity dams instead of the original large-capacity Laiban dam.
-The larger of the new proposed dams would retain the name "Laiban Dam", while a lower capacity dam downstream would be named the "Kaliwa Low Dam."
-Project costs and concerns about the larger dam further led to the project being split into stages, and today only the lower capacity Kaliwa Low Dam has been approved by the NEDA Investment Coordination Committee.
+Due to these controversies, a new proposal, the "New Centennial Water Source Project," was created, with two lower-capacity dams instead of the original large-capacity Laiban dam.
+The larger of the new proposed dams would retain the name "Laiban Dam," while a lower capacity dam downstream would be named the "Kaliwa Low Dam."
+Project costs and concerns about the larger dam further led to the project being split into stages.
+Today, only the lower-capacity Kaliwa Low Dam has been approved by the NEDA Investment Coordination Committee.

 Other related projects

 Calamba-Los Baños Expressway

-Aside from the Laguna Lakeshore Expressway Dike, another project, the Calamba-Los Baños Expressway had earlier been proposed by the government, slated to begin construction some time in "Mid 2014–2017."
+Aside from the Laguna Lakeshore Expressway Dike, another project, the Calamba-Los Baños Expressway, had earlier been proposed by the government, slated to begin construction sometime in "mid 2014–2017."
 Often confused with the Expressway Dike Project, the Calamba-Los Baños Expressway instead exits from the South Luzon Expressway at its Santo Tomas exit in Calamba, passing through the coastal areas of Calamba and Los Baños and ending in Bay, whereas the Dike project passes through reclaimed areas on the Laguna Lake itself.

-Approval Process
+Approval process

-August 2012 Monsoon Floods and Initial Conception
+August 2012: monsoon floods and initial conception

-The idea of "a dike around Laguna" to serve as "a flood-control system meant to protect flood-prone areas along Laguna Lake" was first seriously raised in 2012, in reaction to the damage wrought by the 2012 Metro Manila Monsoon Floods.
+The idea of "a dike around Laguna" to serve as "a flood-control system meant to protect flood-prone areas along Laguna Lake" was first seriously raised in 2012, reacting to the damage wrought by the 2012 Metro Manila monsoon floods.
 The Department of Public Works and Highways (DPWH) was tasked to take on the project.

 Early response from activist groups

-Early opposition to the project, upon its suggestion in 2012, mostly focused on the displacement of fisherfolk from the shores of Laguna de Bay, and on the fact that large corporations would benefit so much from the reclamation, with activist fisherfolk groups like PAMALAKAYA (the National Federation of Small Fisherfolk Organization in the Philippines) protesting the construction of "high-rise condominium buildings, big-budget housing units, world-class hotels and ecotourism centers in areas which will be vacated by the lake-shore families.".
+Early opposition to the project, upon its suggestion in 2012, mostly focused on the displacement of fisherfolk from the shores of Laguna de Bay and on the fact that large corporations would benefit so much from the reclamation, with activist fisherfolk groups like PAMALAKAYA (the National Federation of Small Fisherfolk Organization in the Philippines) protesting the construction of "high-rise condominium buildings, big-budget housing units, world-class hotels and ecotourism centers in areas which will be vacated by the lake-shore families."

-PAMALAKAYA also expressed skepticism regarding the intent of the project, saying they had doubts such a project would really solve flooding in Metro Manila and low-lying areas around the lake, or provide a major water catchbasin catering to the business needs of water and electric utilities.
+PAMALAKAYA also expressed skepticism regarding the intent of the project, saying they had doubts such a project would solve flooding in Metro Manila and low-lying areas around the lake or provide a major water catchbasin catering to the business needs of water and electric utilities.